CertifaiAI/rpa-ai-template/insurance-fraud/Readme.md

 ![Main Workflow](img/mainworkflow.png "Main Worflow")
 &nbsp;
 This is the start up point of whole workflow.
-You can see that the very first workflow to start with always to initiate konduit model serving system. if you intended to create your own workflow, please do keep in mind that just leverage the "Initiate_Model_Server.xaml" and always start this workflow before any subsequence workflow.
+You can see that the very first workflow to start with always to initiate konduit model serving system.
+If you intended to create your own workflow, please do keep in mind that just leverage the "ConfigureKonduitServing.xaml" and always start this workflow before any subsequence workflow.
 &nbsp;
-### Read_Claims_forms workflow.xaml Workflow :
+### ReadClaimForms.xaml Workflow :
 &nbsp;
 ![Read Claims forms Workflow](img/readclaimsform.png "Read Claims forms Workflow")
 &nbsp;